ahmed-ghroubi/Card-Game-Project/README.md

 The `src/main/kotlin` directory contains the main application code, separated into entity, GUI, and service layers.

-The `src/main/resources` directory contains resource files used by the application.

 The `src/test/kotlin` directory contains the test code for the entity and service logic.

 The root directory contains the README, build configuration, and project diagrams.